In This Article

 CBG: The Original Flower Power

-If you love smoking hemp, you’re probably familiar with plenty of three-letter acronyms, like CBD (cannabidiol) and THC (tetrahydrocannabinol).
+If you love smoking hemp, you’re probably familiar with plenty of three-letter acronyms, like CBD (cannabidiol), CBN (cannabinol) and THC (tetrahydrocannabinol).
+CBD flower is very popular for its powerfully relaxing and full entourage effect.

 But have you heard of CBG yet?
-If not, you’re in for a treat; this cannabinoid is shaping up to be the next big thing in the world of smokable hemp flower.
+If not, you’re in for a treat; this cannabinoid is shaping up to be the next big thing in the world of smokable CBD hemp flower and pre rolls.
+Read about or most popular CBD nugs here.

 What Is CBG?